AnyLogic provides users with the easy mechanism of integrating AnyLogic models with external Java applications.

 the Advanced properties

-section of the model)
+section of the AnyLogic model)

-So, in our particular case we will write
+In this particular case we will type:

 Now you can refer to model classes in the code of your project.
 The easiest way to implement the described solution is just to copy the function main() from the model's Java class MyApplication into the class of your Java project: